ellysh/video-game-bots/InGameBots/example.md

 This set of unchanged bytes can be used as [**magic numbers**](https://en.wikipedia.org/wiki/Magic_number_%28programming%29) for searching the character's object in the memory.

 TODO: Describe magic numbers.
 Test of magic numbers searching with the Cheat Engine.

+### Leading Value

+TODO: Describe here the searching of the "leading" value.
+What do this term mean?

+TODO: Describe an algorithm of increasing and decreasing the life value in the Diablo 2.

 ## Bot Implementation

+TODO: Write the resulting bot's algorithm:
+	1. Search a life value via magic numbers of the character's object and value's offset.
+	2. Read the life value parameter in cycle.
+	3. Write new value of the life parameter if it becomes below the trigger value.

 TODO: Describe a method of searching magic numbers of an object in the memory by bot.
 Give a link to video lesson with the code example.